-He has received awards and fellowships from the American Academy of Arts and Letters, ASCAP, the Aspen Music Festival, the Wellesley Composer’s Conference, Ucross, I-Park, Brush Creek and VCCA.
+He has received awards and fellowships from the American Academy of Arts and Letters, ASCAP, the American Prize, the Aspen Music Festival, the Composer’s Conference, June in Buffalo, Ucross, I-Park, Brush Creek and VCCA.
 A graduate of the Juilliard School and the University of California, Davis, his teachers include Samuel Adler, Robert Beaser, Kurt Rohde, Ross Bauer and Pablo Ortiz.
-He has taught at Purdue University, the Interlochen Arts Camp, and the Boston Conservatory Composition Intensive, and is currently on faculty at Walnut Hill School for the Arts.
-He also serves as organist and choirmaster at St. James Episcopal Church, New London.
+He has taught at Purdue University, the Interlochen Arts Camp, and the Boston Conservatory Composition Intensive, and is currently on the faculty of the Walnut Hill School for the Arts.
+He also serves as organist and choirmaster at St. James Episcopal Church, New London, CT.